Strengthen Food Stability & Economic Growth

 Creating Future Home for Lewiston Farmers’ Market

-Sherie Blumenthal, of the Lewiston Farmers' Market (LFM), shares about work the LFM has been doing to advance the community-driven goals and actions in the Local Foods, Local Places Action Plan for Lewiston-Auburn.
-Specifically, the LFM have been advancing Goal 1:...
+Sherie Blumenthal, of the Lewiston Farmers’ Market (LFM), shares about work the LFM has been doing to advance the community-driven goals and actions in the Local Foods, Local Places Action Plan for Lewiston-Auburn.
+Specifically, the LFM has been advancing Goal 1:...